danilodsa/abinbev_data_eng/README.md

-# abinbev_data_eng
-AbInbev challenge development
+# AbInbev challenge development

-Design Choices
+## Design Choices
-Medallion Architecture: Data is stored in three layers (Bronze, Silver, Gold) for better organization and scalability.
+- Medallion Architecture: Data is stored in three layers (Bronze, Silver, Gold) for better organization and scalability.

-Apache Airflow: Used for orchestration due to its robust scheduling, monitoring, and error-handling capabilities.
+- Apache Airflow: Used for orchestration due to its robust scheduling, monitoring, and error-handling capabilities.
 Airflow allows for easy retries, task dependencies, and pipeline visualization.
-Provides a user-friendly UI for monitoring pipeline runs, task statuses, and logs.
+Provides a user-friendly UI for monitoring pipeline runs and logs.

-PySpark: Used for data transformation and aggregation due to its scalability and ability to handle large datasets efficiently.

-Modularity: The project is organized into separate scripts for fetching, transforming, and aggregating data, making it easy to maintain and extend.
+- Modularity: The project is organized into separate scripts for fetching, transforming, and aggregating data, making it easy to maintain and extend.

-Containerization: Docker is used to containerize the application, ensuring consistency across environments and simplifying deployment.
+- Containerization: Docker is used to containerize the application, ensuring consistency across environments and simplifying deployment.

+- Pandas was used due to the small dataset size, being sufficient to process this amount of data.
+Also used due to ease of containerization and integration with airflow.
+PySpark was used in other versions, running well locally but presenting some incompatibilities when containerized together with airflow.

+- To test data processing steps, pytest was used due to the familiarity.

+## Project structure
 ABINBEV_DATA_ENG/
 ├── dags/                  # Airflow DAGs
 │   └── breweries_pipeline.py
-├── data/                  # Data lake (bronze, silver, gold layers will be stored here) ├── tasks/                 # ETL task scripts
+├── data/                  # Data lake, medallion architecture (bronze, silver, gold layers will be stored here) ├── tasks/                 # ETL task scripts
 │   ├── __init__.py
 │   ├── bronze_to_silver.py